theglobaljukebox/phonotactics/README.md

 The phonotactics database contains vowel and consonant frequency patterns in singing.

-This repository is for pulling, formatting, validating and cleaning the Instruments dataset.
+This repository is for pulling, formatting, validating and cleaning the phonotactics dataset.

 Data is presented in three data tables within raw/